In this post, we chose an itinerary from San Sebastian to Bilbao, but you can do it backward, from Bilbao to San Sebastian, as easily.

-In this road trip through the Basque Coast, you will see amazing beaches, incredible lookouts, cute villages, stunning cliffs, great hikes, unbelievable islets, and a unique bridge.
-Here you will discover that Spain‘s coastline is much more than the southern beaches!
+On this road trip through the Basque Coast, you will see amazing beaches, incredible lookouts, cute villages, stunning cliffs, great hikes, unbelievable islets, and a unique bridge.
+Spain‘s coastline is much more than the southern beaches!

-This trip starts in San Sebastian, but we are assuming that you have already visited the city.
-It is the most beautiful city on the Basque coast and it should take you 2 or 3 days to visit it.
-You won’t have time to do San Sebastian and the destinations below in just one day.
+This trip starts in San Sebastian, but we assume you have already visited the city.
+It is the most beautiful city on the Basque coast, and it should take 2 or 3 days to visit it.
+You won’t have time to visit San Sebastian and the destinations below in just one day.

 Check this article about the best things to do in San Sebastian in 3 days.

 Zarautz’s main attraction is definitely its 2.5 km long beach.
-This massive stretch of sand is known as “the queen of the beaches” and has been attracting beachgoers since the 19th century.
+This massive stretch of sand is known as “the queen of the beaches” and has attracted beachgoers since the 19th century.
 If you are traveling in Summer, you really shouldn’t skip it!
-During summer this sleepy beach town changes completely, becoming very lively.
-Watersports lovers, surfers in particular love this town.
+During summer, this sleepy beach town changes completely, becoming very lively—Watersports and surfers love this town.

 Zumaia is the next beach town in the Basque country that really needs to be visited.
-This small town has two wonderful beaches, an interesting Old Town, a modern leisure port and several interesting buildings, however, we will focus in the Flysch Cliffs and the Geopark because that’s what makes this town unique.
+This small town has two beautiful beaches, an interesting Old Town, a modern leisure port, and several interesting buildings, however, we will focus on the Flysch Cliffs and the Geopark because that’s what makes this town unique.

-To have more info about Flysch Cliffs and why these are so important to check here.
+To have more info about Flysch Cliffs and why these are so important check here.